- Painting is one of the most delicate forms of art giving expression to human thoughts and feelings through the medium of line and colour.

 - Brahmanical Literature – the reference to the art of paintings with the representation of myths

-- Buddhist Literature – mentions different styles of paintings with various base and themes.
+- Buddhist Literature – mentions different styles of paintings with various bases and themes.

 - Vinaya Pitaka – 3rd – 4th century BC – houses containing paintings